ProyectoDeGradoLenguajes/Generador-de-analizadores-lexicos/README.txt

 Use instructions:

+1- Install python 3.5.0, you can do it from here https://www.python.org/downloads/release/python-350/.

-1- Instal the requirements in the file requirements.txt, we recommend doing it with pip, just go to bash, set it in the root of the actual project and exec:
+install the requirements in the file requirements.txt, we recommend doing it with pip, just go to bash, set it in the root of the actual project and exec:

 pip install -r requirements.txt